 Anyways, things I miss: German bread!
 It still seems to be impossible to get a nice, dark German-style rye bread at a decent price.
 And, sorry to say, German and Austrian pastries and cakes still beat their American equivalents.
-(Try a Black Forest Cake and then a Whoopie pie, you'll know what I mean.)
-American carrot cake though is fantastic.
+(Try a Black Forest cake and then a Whoopie pie, you'll know what I mean.)
+American carrot cake, though, is fantastic.

 As for beer, those new American microbreweries have come a long way and can compete with Europe's beers easily.
-So that's not such a big an issue for me anymore, though I do have to travel a bit in Maine if I want a Kölsch or an Alt Beer.
-(And to the Rhinelanders reading this: yes, I do like both.)
+So that's not such a big an issue for me anymore, though I do have to travel a bit in Maine if I want a Kölsch or an Alt beer.
+(And to the Rhineländers reading this: Yes, I do like both.)

 I do not miss German winters!
 Maine has gorgeous blue skies even in winter, while bald eagles circle above.
-Berlin can be truly miserable in winter, with the sun hidden behind a low ceiling of grey clouds for two to three months, not even peeking out once.
+Berlin can be truly miserable in winter, with the sun hidden behind a low ceiling of gray clouds for two to three months, not even peeking out once.
 The German Christmas markets are lovely, but they go by much too quickly.

 Another thing is that Germans tend to be very direct.
 This has its pros and cons.
 If you ask "How are you?" in Germany, you might get a long-winded reply about the person's actual feelings or, worse yet, their health issues.
 Sometimes it's nicer to live in a culture in which people beat more around the bush.

 You lead tours of Berlin, Prague & Vienna and Germany, Austria & Switzerland for Rick Steves.
 How would you help a person decide between the two?